ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 #### Fuji TestNet
 To get fund on this key on Fuji TestNet, follow these steps:

-1. User your private key in the `.subnet-cli.pk` file on the [web wallet](https://wallet.avax.network) to access this wallet.
+1. User your private key in the `.subnet-cli.pk` file on the [Avalanche web wallet](https://wallet.avax.network) to access this wallet.
 (Private Key is the first option on the [web wallet](https://wallet.avax.network)).
 And pick **Fuji** on the top right corner as the network.
 2. Request funds from the [faucet](https://faucet.avax-test.network).
 3. Move the test funds (faucet sends avax token on either the X or C-Chain) to the P-Chain ([tutorial between X/P chains](../quickstart/transfer-avax-between-x-chain-and-p-chain.md) or [tutorial between C/P chains](../quickstart/transfer-avax-between-p-chain-and-c-chain.md)).